ministryofjustice/itpolicycontent/content/confluence/enterprise/patch-management-standard.md

 ## Timescales for applying patches

-The time allowed for applying patches is always a maximum.
 Always apply patches as soon as possible.
+If this policy mentions a time limit, then apply patches no later than the time given.

-The time allowed for applying patches will decrease in the future.
+Future versions of this policy are likely to reduce the time limit for applying patches.

 ### Legacy contracts